 When Tilly Wilkes was born with Epidermolysis Bullosa in Melbourne in 2011, it turned her family’s world upside down.
 The Wilkes family had never heard of Epidermolysis Bullosa and to learn of the painful and cruel life their daughter was about to face was devastating.
 Once they adjusted to taking care of Tilly and learning to bathe and bandage their newborn’s open wounds, they accepted the fact that Tilly’s condition wasn’t curable, and they were inspired to create awareness amongst their wide network.

-The Cotton Ball, a large biennial fundraising Gala event, was created to raise awareness and funds for EB.
-The glamorous event so successful, and the family refusing to give up hope of a cure, with the help of close friends, they established their own not-for-profit to raise significant funds to invest into science and medical research that will lead to a cure for Epidermolysis Bullosa.
+A large biennial Gala event called The Cotton Ball was created to raise awareness and funds for EB.
+The glamorous event was very successful and with the family refusing to give up hope of a cure for their little girl, they established their own not-for-profit, with the help of close friends.
+The EB Research Foundation was founded in late 2016 to raise significant funds to invest into science and research that will lead to a cure for Epidermolysis Bullosa.

 And to drive research even further, in 2018 the EB Research Foundation partnered with a US based non-profit who has an identical story to the Wilkes family.
 EB Research Partnership (EBRP) of USA was established in 2010 by two wonderful EB families desperate to cure their sons, with the amazing support of Jill and Ed Vedder of Pearl Jam.

 To best serve their shared mission of finding treatments and cures for EB, the two non profit organisations united in July 2020, officially merging, with the EB Research Foundation adopting the new name of EB Research Partnership (Australia) Ltd.